haiiliin/pyabaqus/docs/source/_build/html/_sources/getting_started.rst.txt

 Introduction
 ------------

 `pyabaqus` is a Python package to run Abaqus fluently, it is a package to make Abaqus modeling, calculation, visualization easily.
-Using `pyabaqus`, you can simply build the Abaqus model, submit and monitor the job, and visualize the results in just one python script, you don't even need to open Abaqus the whole time.
+Using `pyabaqus`, you can simply build the Abaqus model, submit and monitor the job, and visualize the results in just one Python script, you don't even need to open Abaqus the whole time.

 Two Python interpreters
 ~~~~~~~~~~~~~~~~~~~~~~~

-Before we go any furthur, it is necessary for us to understand two Python interpreters.
+Before we go any further, it is necessary for us to understand two Python interpreters.

-When we use the Abaqus/CAE graphical user interface (GUI) to create a model and to visualize the results, commands are issued internally by Abaqus/CAE after every operation.
-These commands reflect the geometry you created along with the options and settings you selected from each dialog box.
-The GUI generates commands in an object-oriented programming language called Python.
+When we use the Abaqus/CAE graphical user interface (GUI) to create a model and to visualize
+the results, commands are issued internally by Abaqus/CAE after every operation.
+These
+commands reflect the geometry you created along with the options and settings you selected
+from each dialog box.
+The GUI generates commands in an object-oriented programming language
+called Python.
 The commands issued by the GUI are sent to the Abaqus/CAE kernel.
+The kernel
-The kernel interprets the commands and uses the options and settings to create an internal representation of our model.
+interprets the commands and uses the options and settings to create an internal representation
+of our model.
 The kernel is the brains behind Abaqus/CAE.
-The GUI is the interface between the user and the kernel.
+The GUI is the interface between the
+user and the kernel.

-In a word, Abaqus use Python language to interact with the Abaqus kernel, everything that can be done in Abaqus/CAE, can also be done using Python script.
-Abaqus has already installed a Python interpreter so that Abaqus/CAE can use it to interact with the Abaqus kernel.
+In a word, Abaqus use Python language to interact with the Abaqus kernel, everything that can
+be done in Abaqus/CAE, can also be done using Python script.
+Abaqus has already installed a
+Python interpreter so that Abaqus/CAE can use it to interact with the Abaqus kernel.

-For some reasons, we cannot directly use the Python interpreter inside Abaqus to build an Abaqus model.
-But forturnately, we can use the commands provided by Abaqus to access it. i.e.
+For some reasons, we cannot directly use the Python interpreter inside Abaqus to build an
+Abaqus model.
+But fortunately, we can use the commands provided by Abaqus to access it. i.e.

 .. code-block:: sh